microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

 It also does not support any of the azure app attach scenarios.

-The makemsix tool is designed as a cross-platform implementation of packaging, but does not support the bundle command.
+The makemsix tool is designed as a cross-platform implementation of packaging, but does not support a complete set of bundling features.
 The functionality is exposed as a command line as well as flat dll exports.

 The msixmgr tool is mostly for specific azure app attach packaging scenarios that are not covered by the other tools.
 To use it programmatically would require either using CreateProcess or building the msix-packaging github project and linking the static lib it produces into a project.

-# Existing interfaces and options

-## Makeappx
+## 2.1.
+Makeappx

-### Pack
+### 2.1.1.
+Pack
 Usage:
 ------
     MakeAppx pack [options] /d <content directory> /p <output package name>